 Property owners in Nevada have a duty to exercise reasonable care to ensure their premises are safe for visitors.
 When they fail do so, accidents and injuries can result.
 If you have been hurt in an accident on someone else’s property, contact The Janda Law Firm to speak with our Las Vegas premises liability lawyer today.
 You may have the right to file a premises liability claim for compensation.

 Premises liability is a legal concept.
 It comes into play in certain personal injury cases involving injury caused by an unsafe or defective condition on someone else’s property.
 Premises liability cases are based on negligence.
-To recover compensation, you must prove that the property owner was negligent, or failed to use reasonable care in connection with ownership or maintenance of the property.
+To recover compensation, you must prove that the property owner was negligent, or failed to use reasonable care in connection with the ownership or maintenance of the property.
 To prove negligence, you must show that the property owner knew, or should have reasonably known, about the unsafe condition on the premises and failed to take the steps necessary to remedy the problem.

 A wide range of personal injury cases may be classified as premises liability matters.
 Examples include: